 This is the second of 3 posts covering this trip.
 You really should read them in order.
 Here's a link to the first part.

-The photo album for this entire trip can be viewed here.
-The pictures are in chronological order, with captions.
-All the pictures in this post and the succeeding two posts are part of that album.
+pictures in this post and the succeeding two posts are part of that

 MY FRIEND KILBY lives in southeastern Pennsylvania, and I'd invited him and his wife to join us for any or all of our condo week.
 "Dubois?" he said; "There's nothing to do up there."
 But he came anyway, just for an overnight visit (though his wife stayed home -- dog-sitter unavailable, a completely valid excuse with this group of tourists).